Top of page

 Posted by: Stephen Winick

 The following is a guest post by AFC Senior Folklife Specialist Nancy Groce.
+All photos except the above are by Nancy Groce.
 Adaptation.
 New Yorkers are nothing if not adaptable – and creative.
 Both traits are essential for surviving and flourishing in one of the world’s busiest and most complex cities.
-The Covid-19 pandemic has only added to the challenges and complexity of New …
+The Covid-19 pandemic has …

 A foliate head carved into a stone corbel in a church in Llangwm, Wales.
 It's a human face with leaves coming out of the mouth to the left and right, then curving up around the head.